Alzar/EasyLoadout.Core/README.md

 * Rage Plugin Hook (Developed and tested on RPH v0.57.1152.13084)
 * LSPD First Response (Developed and test on LSPDFR v0.3.1)
+* RageNativeUI (Developed and tested on RageNatuveUI v1.6.1)

 ### NOTE FOR MODDERS